pagedjs/pagedjs-website/src/content/journal/2020-02-16-BuildAnIndexWithPagedjs.md

 <script src="js/createIndex.js" type="text/javascript"></script>
 ```

-3. Call the book index script:
+3. Call the book index scripthtml

 The book index need to be generated before that paged.js fragmented the content into pages.
 You need to the hook `before` to call the script.
 Add this code in the `head` of you html document: